Arcadia-Science/2025-asr-plms/ESM2_scoring/ESM2_pppl_README.md

 ## Purpose

-Code for calculating ESM2 pseudo-perplexity scores for protein sequences.
+Code for calculating ESM2 pseudo-perplexity scores for protein sequence for different ESM2 models.

 ## Installation and Setup